 From artificial intelligence (AI) to voice control and big data, technology is changing how utilities companies communicate with their customers.
-Our Utilities Lead, Benjamin Lind, looks at some of the big firms that are using tech to transform the customer service experience.
+We looked at some of the big firms that are using tech to transform the customer service experience.

 Our electricity, water and gas supplies are all a wonder of the modern world.
 Switch on a light, run yourself bath or crank the heating up for an hour and you’re seamlessly closing a chain which likely began anywhere from a wind farm off the coast of Cumbria to a gas field in Russia or a water reservoir in the East Midlands.

 The process is such a seamless part of our modern existence that it has become second nature.
 Any disruption to the chain and it can feel like your whole world is caving in, so reliant are we upon our gas, electricity and water.

 For the big utility companies, this assumption poses a significant challenge.
 At the base level, consumers expect uninterrupted service as standard and when this doesn’t transpire they’re inclined to lose their sh*t.
 With the likes of Amazon raising the bar when it comes to hassle-free customer service, the margin for error when it comes to utilities customer experience is perhaps smaller than it has ever been.

 Major energy and utilities brands have adapted well to this brave new world, it has to be said.
 According to Ofgem, customer satisfaction with supplier service at the UK’s Big Six ranged between 65 and 74 per cent depending on the supplier.
 Energy providers fared comparably well when it came to how easy it was to get in contact with them too.